Bineesh627/MobileInfoga/README.md

 ## Installation

-To install the Phone Number Information Gatherer, simply clone the repository and install the required dependencies:
+To install the Phone Number Information Gathering, simply clone the repository and install the required dependencies:

 ```
 git clone https://github.com/Bineesh627/MobileInfoga.git